10 Computer Science Camps for High School Students

 Application Deadline: Rolling applications

-Accredited by WASC and partnered with the White House, DoD, Microsoft, Google Quantum AI, IBM Quantum, Stanford and more, The Coding School offers several virtual in-depth & engaging tech education summer camps for high school students.
-Ranging from quantum computing and AI to data science and emerging technology, participants learn through hands-on activities and projects.
+Accredited by WASC and partnered with the White House, DoD, Microsoft, Google Quantum AI, IBM Quantum, Stanford, and more, The Coding School offers several virtual tech education summer camps for high school students.
+Ranging from quantum computing and AI to data science and emerging technology, you will learn through activities and projects.
 Currently, The Coding School offers four summer camps for students interested in CS:

 Location: School of Computing in Shelby Hall, University of South Alabama, Mobile, AL